 Glycation is a process in which sugar molecules in the bloodstream attach to proteins (e.g collagen, elastin) and fats.
 In turn, this forms advanced glycation end-products (shortened to AGEs), which make proteins like collagen rigid.
 This means skin loses firmness and elasticity, and contributes to making us look older than we really are.

 The process of glycation is part of life, but it can be slowed by using topically applied products containing anti-glycation ingredients, such as carnosine.
 The sugar molecules which normally would adhere to protein fibers instead adhere to the carnosine, helping to slow the glycation process.
-ISDIN’s AGE Contour Cream contains carnosine to help reduce the formation of AGEs in the skin, which are directly related to loss of firmness, elasticity in the skin, along with the appearance of wrinkles.
+ISDIN’s skin rejuvenation cream: AGE Contour Cream contains carnosine to help reduce the formation of AGEs in the skin, which are directly related to loss of firmness, elasticity in the skin, along with the appearance of wrinkles.

 Read more: how to fight glycation